jmstacey/rubyfuse/API.markdown

 ## The API

-RubyFuse provides a layer of abstraction to a programmer who wants to create a virtual filesystem via FUSE.
+fuse-ruby provides a layer of abstraction to a programmer who wants to create a virtual filesystem via FUSE.

-RubyFuse programs consist of two parts:
+fuse-ruby programs consist of two parts:

-1. RubyFuse, which is defined in 'RubyFuse.rb'
+1. 	fuse-ruby, which is defined in 'fuse-ruby.rb'
 2. An object that defines a virtual directory.
 This must define a number of methods (given below, in "Directory Methods" section) in order to be usable.

-To write a RubyFuse program, you must:
+To write a fuse-ruby program, you must:

-1. Define and create a Directory object that responds to the methods required by RubyFuse for its desired use.
+1. Define and create a Directory object that responds to the methods required by fuse-ruby for its desired use.

-2. Call RubyFuse.set_root <virtualdir> with the object defining your virtual directory.
+2. Call fuse-ruby.set_root <virtualdir> with the object defining your virtual directory.

-3. Mount RubyFuse under a real directory on your filesystem.
+3. Mount fuse-ruby under a real directory on your filesystem.

-4. Call RubyFuse.run to start receiving and executing events.
+4. Call fuse-ruby.run to start receiving and executing events.

 Happy Filesystem Hacking!